Policy and Basic Approach

 Promoting Diversity and Spreading Awareness of Human Rights

 We believe that a diverse group of human resources utilizing a diverse set of workstyles is what sparks innovation.
 Diversity among a company’s core human resources is without a doubt an important part of corporate management, and we promote diversity for these core human resources and all others employed by the Group.
 Since this pursuit will also help us secure a labor force, we intend to make a strong Groupwide effort to achieve this goal.
 In terms of hiring, we are ramping up efforts to hire increased numbers of women and foreign nationals.
-In particular, we aim to raise the number of women hired as new graduates to 30% or higher by the final year of Midterm Plan 2024.
-At the same time, we plan to create an environment that promotes the participation and advancement of women by establishing welfare facilities, expanding career education, and making other efforts specifically for women.
+We will continue to support the career development of diverse human resources and aim to be a company where people want to build long-term careers.

 Key Measures